mxlisandro/unit-3-algorithms/README.md

 ##### Insertion Sort O(n^2)
 ![inline](https://upload.wikimedia.org/wikipedia/commons/9/9c/Insertion-sort-example.gif) <br>
 Like bubble sort, insertion sort also assembles a sorted array one element at a time.
-It takes the next item in the unsorted array and places it in its correct position in the sorted array.
+It takes the next item in the unsorted portion of the array and places it in its correct position in the sorted portion of the array.

 ##### Mergesort O(nlogn)
 ![inline](https://upload.wikimedia.org/wikipedia/commons/c/cc/Merge-sort-example-300px.gif) <br>
 Mergesort is a recursive divide-and-conquer algorithm.
-It recursively splits the array into two halves, sorts the halves, and merges them back together.
+It recursively splits the array into two halves and merges them back together in sorted order.
+Since it is done recursively, the array is broken down until each element is in its own individual array.
+Then pairs of these one-element arrays are merged so that there is a collection of two-element, sorted arrays.
+These are then merged in pairs and so on, until all the elements have been pieced back together into one fully sorted array.

 ##How do I get started?
 1. Fork this repo